orinurieli/Blog-React-Node.JS/README.md

 ### Claps - Part 2:

 ✅ 1.
 Add a `My Claps` button to the header menu, should have `data-testid=myClapsBtn`.
 Clicking on that button will filter only posts that the user clapped for, and not other users.
 To simulate multiple users, you can just browse the app from different browsers, or clear the user cookie
-☀️ 2.
+❓ 2.
 Bonus - claps button should support debounce behavior with 500ms
-☀️ 3.
+❓ Note: i try using loadash lib but could'nt make it work ✅ 3.
 Bonus - provide an ellipsis solution for content longer than 300 characters with a read more button.
 Read more button should have `data-testid=postContent-readMoreButton`